 My first chat with the prisoner came just minutes before his court appearance in Grande Prairie, a few days after the crash.

-About an hour before Archambault stood before a judge, I dropped around to the RCMP Detachment nearby where a senior Mountie revealed he’d recommended to the Crown — in view of what Archambault did to save his officer’s life — that charges against the prisoner be dropped.
+About an hour before Archambault stood before a judge, I dropped around to the RCMP Detachment nearby, where a senior Mountie revealed he’d recommended to the Crown — given what Archambault did to save his officer’s life — that charges against the prisoner be dropped.
 He also asked that I not do a story on it until it was “official.”
 I said, fine with me.
 We shook on it.

 I then walked into the courtroom.
 To my left sat a group of reporters on a bench — like birds on a wire.
 I sat on the right.
 I was alone.
 But not for long.
 A young, anxious man with shoulder-length hair and a jean jacket plunked himself down beside me, to my left.
 I took one look at him and knew instantly who he was.
 I said, “You’re Archambault, aren’t you?”
-He looked my way and in a low voice said, “Yes.
+He looked my way and in a near whisper said, “Yes.
 Who are you?”
 I told him my name and where I worked.
-We shook hands and I slipped him my business card.
+We shook hands, and I gave him my business card.